 Congenital TEF occurs in about 1 of every 3000 to 4000 live births.2 The prevalence increases with advancing maternal age and maternal diabetes, and there is a genetic predisposition in children born to affected parents.3 TEF and EA are believed to develop during the fourth week of gestation after the lung bud has begun to separate from the foregut.
 This is usually followed by separation of the trachea from the esophagus, which begins at the level of the carina and moves cephalad toward the larynx.
 It is postulated that abnormal endoderm–mesoderm interactions that occur early in development cause incorrect signaling and inappropriate separation and development of the tracheobronchial tree and esophagus.4

 Diagnosis and Preoperative Assessment

 TEF and EA were first classified by Gross with a lettering system and Ladd with a numbering system.
 It is now more common to describe them in terms of the anatomic abnormalities of the esophagus and trachea.
 The most common variant is EA with distal TEF (85%) (Fig. 60-1A), followed by EA alone without TEF (7%) (Fig. 60-1B) and TEF alone without EA (N- or H-type) (4%) (Fig. 60-1C).
 Other very rare variants include EA with proximal TEF (Fig. 60-1D) and EA with proximal and distal TEF (Fig. 60-1E).1,2

 EA with distal TEF (85%) (A) is the most common variant, followed by EA alone without TEF (7%) (B) and TEF alone without EA (N- or H-type) (4%) (C).
 Other very rare variants include EA with proximal TEF (D) and EA with proximal and distal TEF (E).

-With advances in surgical management of TEF and EA, neonates who undergo successful repair can be ...
+With advances in surgical management of TEF and EA, neonates who undergo successful repair can be expected to ...